 The architects' contribution to the clean energy transition

-How can architects contribute to the clean energy transition of EU islands?
-How can buildings contribute to balancing small electric systems based on renewable energy, maximise the use of local resources and contribute to a more efficient use of energy in all aspects of the life of island communities?
-And can the EU develop models to share with the rest of the world?
+What is the role of architects in driving this process?
+And how can architectural and urban planning solutions contribute to solving specific challenges, such as the energy transition on islands or on industrial regions in transition?
+How can buildings contribute to balancing small electric systems based on renewable energy, maximise the use of local resources and contribute to a more efficient use of energy in all aspects of the life of citizens and communities?